-Tamecia Glover graduated from the University of Houston Law Center and Bauer College of Business in the Doctor of Jurisprudence/ Master of Business Administration dual degree program in May 2012.
+Tamecia Glover, a native Houstonian raised in Alief, received her undergraduate degree from University of Houston and graduated from the University of Houston Law Center and Bauer College of Business’s Doctor of Jurisprudence/ Master of Business Administration dual degree program in May 2012.

 During her law school tenure, Glover served as the President of the UHLC Student Bar Association and the President of the Black Law Students Association.
 Glover helped charter University of Houston’s Black Business Students Association for graduate students and acted as the student liaison for the JD/MBA program.